DenHvideDvaerg/thermometers-mip-solver/README.md

 ## Mathematical Model

 The solver uses **Mixed Integer Programming (MIP)** to model the puzzle constraints.
-Below is the complete mathematical formulation:
+Google OR-Tools provides the optimization framework, with SCIP as the default solver.
+Below is the complete mathematical formulation.

 ### Problem Definition